 So, with this reluctance to duplicate effort, how can you leverage your e-commerce investment without disrupting your customers?
-The answer is simple – sales order automation.
+The answer is simple – automated sales order management.
 While many see this technology as an e-commerce competitor, it can be integrated into your platform with significant benefits:

 1. Cut down on customer effort: No company wants to become a burden to their customers.
 At least not if they want to stay in business.
 Asking them to double their workload for your benefit is completely unacceptable.
 Treating email orders like standard electronic documents, sales order automation captures complex PO data with 100% accuracy and zero need for human intervention.
 When integrated with e-commerce technology, order data is then directed through the same channel as online orders and into your ERP system for delivery.
 Your customers can continue doing business as usual, while your customer service staff avoid error-prone, time-intensive manual order entry.

 2. Enhance customer’s experience: Whether order tracking or pricing alerts, everyone enjoys the perks of e-commerce.
-Since sales order automation technology can send email orders through your e-commerce platform, it gives your email customers access to the same features as your online users, offering greater visibility into their ordering process and uniquely enhancing their experience with your company.
+Since sales order fulfillment software can send email orders through your e-commerce platform, it gives your email customers access to the same features as your online users, offering greater visibility into their ordering process and uniquely enhancing their experience with your company.